Try out

 College of Policy Science, Community and Regional Policy Studies Major (CRPS)

-Comparing Intergovernmental Relations: How to Manage Local Systems
+Intergovernmental Relations from a Comparative Perspective: How to Manage Local Systems

 Lecture overview :

-This lecture will deal with how to manage local systems from a comparative perspective.
-Local systems in the world are divided into two categories: unitary and federal.
-We will briefly review how these two different local systems deal with problems in society.
+This lecture describes how to manage local systems from a comparative perspective.
+Local systems around the world are divided into two categories: unitary and federal systems.
+We will briefly review how these two different local systems deal with various problems in society.

 College of Information Science and Engineering, Information Systems Science and Engineering Course (ISSE)